How to Publish an Stellar Ebook [9-Step Method]

 But having made one major ebook publishing decision, but you’ve got another right in your path.
 Will you publish directly through all your chosen platforms, or will you streamline the process with an aggregator (for a price)?

-For authors who balk at the thought of publishing their ebooks over and over again, an aggregator can be a solution.
+An aggregator can be a solution for authors who balk at the thought of publishing their ebooks over and over again.
 These services allow you to upload your ebook and associated info just once and submit it to several retail platforms on your behalf.
 The major aggregators dominating ebook publishing are:

 In addition to saving you time, an aggregator can also help you cheat the technical restrictions imposed by certain self-publishing platforms.
 For example, you can only publish an iBook directly on an Apple device.
 Aggregators, however, allow Android-toting PC users to join the fray.